Idea: Charles Sanders Peirce

 C. S. Peirce published the first full statement of pragmatism in his important works "How to Make Our Ideas Clear" (1878) and "The Fixation of Belief" (1877).
 In "How to Make Our Ideas Clear" he proposed that a clear idea (in his study he uses concept and idea as synonymic) is defined as one, when it is apprehended such as it will be recognized wherever it is met, and no other will be mistaken for it.
 If it fails of this clearness, it is said to be obscure.
 He argued that to understand an idea clearly we should ask ourselves what difference its application would make to our evaluation of a proposed solution to the problem at hand.
 Pragmatism (a term he appropriated for use in this context), he defended, was a method for ascertaining the meaning of terms (as a theory of meaning).
 The originality of his ideas is in their rejection of what was accepted as a view and understanding of knowledge as impersonal facts which had been accepted by scientists for some 250 years.
 Peirce contended that we acquire knowledge as participants, not as spectators.
 He felt "the real", sooner or later, is composed of information that has been acquired through ideas and knowledge and ordered by the application of logical reasoning.
-The rational distinction of the empirical object is not prior to its perception by a knowledgable subject, in other words.
+The rational distinction of the empirical object is not prior to its perception by a knowledgeable subject, in other words.
 He also published many papers on logic in relation to ideas.

 G. F. Stout and J. M. Baldwin

 G. F. Stout and J. M. Baldwin, in the Dictionary of Philosophy and Psychology, define the idea as "the reproduction with a more or less adequate image, of an object not actually present to the senses."
 They point out that an idea and a perception are by various authorities contrasted in various ways.
 "Difference in degree of intensity", "comparative absence of bodily movement on the part of the subject", "comparative dependence on mental activity", are suggested by psychologists as characteristic of an idea as compared with a perception.

-It should be observed that an idea, in the narrower and generally accepted sense of a mental reproduction, is frequently composite.
+An idea, in the narrower and generally accepted sense of a mental reproduction, is frequently composite.
 That is, as in the example given above of the idea of a chair, a great many objects, differing materially in detail, all call a single idea.
 When a man, for example, has obtained an idea of chairs in general by comparison with which he can say "This is a chair, that is a stool", he has what is known as an "abstract idea" distinct from the reproduction in his mind of any particular chair (see abstraction).
 Furthermore, a complex idea may not have any corresponding physical object, though its particular constituent elements may severally be the reproductions of actual perceptions.
 Thus the idea of a centaur is a complex mental picture composed of the ideas of man and horse, that of a mermaid of a woman and a fish.